schuchard/kevinschuchard.com-2023/src/pages/blog/2018-11-20-schematic-sandbox.md

 ## Run the schematic

 Next, let’s configure how we’ll test the schematic against the sandbox.
 First, we’ll create the script to run the schematic which we’ll reuse later.
 The script will `cd` into the sandbox and run the `generate` command from the Angular CLI.
 You can pass any options your schematic requires if necessary.
-If you’re taking advantage of Schematic [prompts](https://www.kevinschuchard.com/blog/2018-10-22-angular-cli-prompts/) you can inline the options to avoid bring prompted and create a separate launch script to test the prompts without inlined options.
+If you’re taking advantage of Schematic [prompts](https://www.kevinschuchard.com/blog/2018-10-22-angular-cli-prompts/) you can inline the options to avoid bring prompted and create a separate launch script to test the prompts.

 ```json
 "launch": "cd sandbox && ng g schematic-collection:schematic-name"